Rev Jim Lewis Awtt Portrait

 Of particular note is Lewis´s work on the Delmarva Peninsula (the Eastern Shore of Maryland, Delaware and Virginia), where he organized poultry process plant workers, chicken catchers, poultry farmers, environmentalists, unions, and community churches to create the Delmarva Poultry Justice Alliance, an organization addressing the injustices and abuses in the poultry industry.
 That work was featured in a 1999 60 Minutes piece with Mike Wallace, along with his creation of a Latino community center, a health clinic for the poor, a shelter for battered Latino women, and a program to assist men coming out of prison.

-Lewis has engaged in civil disobedience around coal mine issues, U.S. involvement in war in Central America and Iraq, and, as mentioned above, poultry labor issues.
+Lewis engaged in civil disobedience around coal mine issues, U.S. involvement in war in Central America and Iraq, and, as mentioned above, poultry labor issues.

 He received the West Virginia Governor’s Martin Luther King Jr. “Living the Dream” award in 1991 and was honored in Delaware by Pacem in Terris in October, 2001, as “A Peacemaker Among Us.”
-He holds an honorary doctorate from the Virginia Theological Seminary.
+He held an honorary doctorate from the Virginia Theological Seminary.

-Lewis writes regularly for a number of newspapers and has authored several books, including, West Virginia Pilgrim (1976), The Gulf War: The Churches & Peacemaking (1997).
+Lewis wrote regularly for a number of newspapers and has authored several books, including, West Virginia Pilgrim (1976), The Gulf War: The Churches & Peacemaking (1997).
 He contributed to Strike Terror No More: Theology, Ethics, and the New War (2002).
 He authored a chapter, “Grasshopper Power,” Workers’ Rights as Human Rights (2003) which focuses on workplace safety and the role of community organization in bringing about change in the food production system.

 Programs